 def stopwatch(callback):

-def wrapper(args, kwargs):
+def wrapper(args, kargs):

 start = time.time()

-body = callback(args, kwargs)
+rv = callback(args, kwargs)

 end = time.time()

 response.headers['X-Exec-Time'] = str(end - start)

-return body
+return rv

 return wrapper

-install(stopwatch) '''
+bottle.install(stopwatch) '''

 This plugin measures the execution time for each request and adds an appropriate X-Exec-Time header to the response.
 As you can see, the plugin returns a wrapper and the wrapper calls the original callback recursively.
 This is how decorators usually work.